swiftlang/swift-evolution/proposals/NNNN-package-registry-auth.md

 Login successful.

 WARNING: Secure credential storage is not supported on this platform.
-Your credentials will be written out to ~/.netrc.
+Your credentials will be written out to .netrc.
 Continue?
 (Y/N): Y

-Credentials have been saved to ~/.netrc.
+Credentials have been saved to .netrc.
 ```

 An entry for `example-registry.com` would be added to the `.netrc` file: